jadeshi/SentRNA/README.md

 ### 2. Testing
 To test a trained model, use --mode test, and any other relevant arguments.
 An example of a testing command is found on the second line of the test_pipeline.py file.
 This takes a trained model named "model" and has it predict solutions for all 100 puzzles in the Eterna100.

 Once again, the puzzles to be tested should be passed via --input_data, in the same form as when training: a pkl of a list of lists of the form [puzzle name, dot-bracket, puzzle solution, locked bases].
 A .pkl of all 100 Eterna100 puzzles is provided in data/test/eterna100.pkl as example test puzzles.
+A text version is also provided.

 Note: in this mode, only bases corresponding to an 'x' in the locked bases string will be preserved from the player solution.
 All other positions will be assumed blank.